Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 These firms are not investing their own money.

-These are taxpayer dollars, and by the way, they're donors.
+And by the way, they're donors.

 Every one of these people are donors to Obama.

-And so some of this money that Obama is quote unquote loaning them to help start their businesses up is all coming back to him in the form of campaign contributions.
+And so some of this money that Obama is quote-unquote loaning them to help start their businesses up is all coming back to him in the form of campaign contributions.

-And the total is best we can come up with now, the Obama has spent over a hundred billion taxpayer dollars speculating in green energy.
+Obama has spent over $100 billion taxpayer dollars speculating in green energy.

 And what do we got for it?

-What penalties should Cylindra have to pay?
+What penalties should Solyndra have to pay?

 What penalties should the other solar firms have to pay?